Ask a Boss: Everything You Ever Wanted to Know About Weddings and Work

 Being in a wedding party is the kind of thing that so many people do in the course of normal life that it doesn’t hit the bar for “things that are résumé-worthy.”
 It would be like noting on your résumé that you planned your family reunion or are fantastic at helping friends move.

-The guiding rule with résumé is that work you do as part of your personal life doesn’t go on your résumé.
+The guiding rule with résumés is that work you do as part of your personal life doesn’t go on your résumé.
 Part of that is just convention, but part of it is that with things you do for your friends or family, you’re not accountable in the same way you would be at work.

 Even if your friend is basically substituting for a professional event planner, including it on her résumé is going to look out of touch and naïve.
 At best, hiring managers will roll their eyes.
 But more than a few will find it weird enough to reject her over.